felixb/eucookieconsent/README.md

  * `textLearnMore` - label of the link to your privacy policy
  * `urlLeanMore` - url to your privacy policy

+Set a `AcknowledgeListener` to implement some fancy transition animation or do other stuff when the user acknowledges the view.

 Contribution
 ------------